Lakes of Ounianga

 The total surface area of the lakes is about 20 km2.
 The largest of the lakes, Lake Yoa, has about a 3.5 km2 area and attains 20 m in depth.

-The names of the lake groups are derived from the name of a village nearby (literally, Ounianga Kébir = "the great Ounianga" and Ounianga Serir = "little Ounianga").
+The names of the lake groups are derived from the name of a village nearby (literally, Ounianga Kebìr = "the great Ounianga" and Ounianga Sehrìr = "little Ounianga").

 Geography

 Water accumulated in an underground aquifer during the wet millennia is supplied to the lakes.

-When water is exposed at the surface in highly arid environments it becomes saline due to a high rate of evaporation as is the case with the lakes of the Ounianga Kébir group.
+When water is exposed at the surface in highly arid environments it becomes saline due to a high rate of evaporation as is the case with the lakes of the Ounianga Kebìr group.
 The rate of evaporation from Lake Yoa is equivalent to 6 m a year and the total lake depth is 25 m.

 The lakes of the Ounianga Sérir group form a hydrological system that is unique in Earth’s deserts.

 Unique physical factors combine to keep all of the lakes fresh, except the central Lake Teli.

 Wind blown sand separated the basin into 10 lakes with Lake Teli occupying the central position.
 Thick mats of reeds cover the surface of the smaller fresh water lakes where they slow evaporation, but are absent from the saline waters of Lake Teli.
 As a result, greater evaporation takes place from the surface of Lake Teli, keeping its water level lower.
 This allows water from the adjacent lakes to flow through the permeable dune barriers into Lake Teli keeping their waters fresh.

 Connection to the history of humanity

 The climatic history of the region is speculated to have a connection to human migrations at the end of the last ice age about 11,000 years ago.
 The desert returned to the area after monsoons diminished about 5,000 years ago.
 Investigation of a drilling core revealed 10,940 layers in 16 m of sediments from the bottom of the Lake Yoa before reaching the ice-age desert floor, each layer corresponding to 1 year.

-There is aerial photographic evidence that shows early human settlers of the lakes attempted to stop the desertification that inevitably inundated their orchards and crops.
+There is aerial photographic evidence that shows early human settlers of the lakes attempted to stop the desertification that inevitably buried their orchards and crops.

 During the African humid period the early humans found the freshwater lake area to be fertile enough to grow crops and may have also domesticated cattle.
 Rock art found in many areas of the Sahara attest to that.
 However, a change in the climate slowly and eventually led to drought that continues to this day.

 As the desert wind from the northeast blew, it carried sand from the plateau above down through notches in the land, depositing it right where farmers were growing crops.